Utah Deaf History and Culture

 The Utah School for the Deaf implemented the Dual Division system in 1962, prohibiting oral and simultaneous communication students from interacting.
 Videos from former Utah School for the Deaf students striking against segregation are attached.
 The participants' memories may differ.
 Because it's been so long, they told us their narrative as they remembered it, which helped us to understand and appreciate their captivating story.

 Please email me your video if you were a 1962 or 1969 protester and want to share your story.
 I'll gladly post your video on our website.
-If you wish, I can videotape your story.
+Also, if you wish, I can videotape your story.
 You can reach me at JodiBeckerKinner@gmail.com.
 Thank you!

 In 1962, Ron Burdett, class of 1965, joined in a student strike with other high school students at Utah School for the Deaf